Meet OUR Team

 EVENT PLANNER

-Hello, I’m Candice, a Grade 12 student and I am glad to be part of GirlsB4Girls.
+Hello, I’m Candice, a freshman at LSE, and I am glad to be part of GirlsB4Girls.
 I am passionate about breaking down stigmas, raising awareness, and ensuring that women have access to both essential knowledge and hygiene products.
 By supporting this crucial work, I hope to contribute to a healthier, more informed, and confident generation of women.
 I’m excited to work alongside this incredible team to make a positive impact and help create a world where menstrual health is understood, respected, and accessible for all women.

 Event Coordinator

 Abbie is a high school student with a strong interest in community service and social justice.
-Motivated by the mission of GirlsB4Girls, she joined the team to contribute to their efforts in improving menstrual health education and access.
+Motivated by the mission of GirlsB4Girls, she joined the team to contribute to its efforts to improve menstrual health education and access.
 Passionate about making a difference, Abbie is eager to assist with various tasks and support the organization's initiatives.
-Through her involvement, she hopes to help raise awareness, distribute resources, and ultimately advance the mission of providing equal menstrual health opportunities for all.
+Through her involvement, she hopes to raise awareness, distribute resources, and ultimately advance the mission of providing equal access to menstrual health for all.

 Join the team